The Switch is Nintendo's 7th home console 5th handheld

 The left Joycon has, for whatever reason, a weaker signal.
 This may be due to how the antenna was installed in it.
 This means it's very easy to block the signal using your hands.
 It's recommended to try other styles of holding the joycon (like using the grip) if this is a persistent problem.
 Also, try being no further than 6ft from the Switch.

-Can the cable in the
+Can the pro controller cable be used to charge the Switch?

 Where's Virtual Console?

 For whatever reason Nintendo is opting to stay tight-lipped about their older games.
 Maybe they have something new cooking up for E3, or maybe they realize announcing that you have to pay for overpriced ROMs a fifth time would not be great PR around launch time.

 The Switch will have games, making it a true revolution in the industry.
 Launch titles are games coming out March 3rd with the system.
 Launch window is kind of a bullshit PR term for stuff failing to make launching but coming out soon afterwards, we promise!